 Based on a released KGB file from 1969, historian and Cambridge University professor Christopher Andrew writes that during the Cold War, important Russian Orthodox Church representatives in the WCC secretly worked for the KGB, exerting covert influence on the WCC’s policies and operations.
 A released KGB file from 1989 shows that these KGB-controlled Russian Orthodox Church representatives successfully inserted their agenda into the WCC’s public communications.

-The WCC was also infiltrated by the CCP through the Chinese Christian Council, a Party tool to control religion.
-The Council is the only official representative of communist China in the WCC, and due to monetary and other influences, the WCC has for years gone along with CCP interests.
+The WCC also was infiltrated by the CCP through the Chinese Christian Council, a Party tool for controlling religion.
+The council is the only official representative of communist China in the WCC, and due to monetary and other influences, the WCC has for years gone along with the CCP’s interests.

-The general secretary of the WCC officially visited China in the beginning of 2018 and met with several Party-controlled Christian organizations, including the Chinese Christian Council, the National Committee of Three-Self Patriotic Movement of the Protestant Churches in China, and the State Administration for Religious Affairs.
-In China, the number of members of non-official Christian groups (underground churches) is far greater than the official ones; yet WCC delegates didn’t arrange to meet with any non-official Christian groups in order to avoid friction with Beijing.
+The general secretary of the WCC officially visited China in early 2018 and met with several Party-controlled Christian organizations, including the Chinese Christian Council, the National Committee of Three-Self Patriotic Movement of the Protestant Churches in China, and the State Administration for Religious Affairs.
+In China, the number of members of non-official Christian groups (underground churches) is far greater than the official ones; yet WCC delegates didn’t arrange to meet with any non-official Christian groups, in order to avoid friction with Beijing.

 b.
 Restricting Religion

-The infiltration of the communist specter in the West is omnipresent, and religion has been buffeted by ideologies and behavior that vilify God.
+Infiltration by the communist specter is omnipresent in the West, and religion has been buffeted by ideologies and behaviors that vilify God.
 Ideas like “separation of church and state” and “political correctness” stemming from communism have been used to marginalize and sabotage righteous, orthodox religions.

 The United States was built as one nation under God.
-All U.S. presidents, when sworn in, put their hand on the Bible and ask God to bless America.
-Nowadays, when religious people criticize behaviors, ideas, and policies that depart from gods, or speak out against abortion or homosexuality, which are forbidden by God, communists in the United States, or the militant Left, go on the offensive.
-They use “separation of church and state” to say that religion should have nothing to do with politics, and so seek to restrict the will of God, and the admonishments and limitations on human behavior laid down by gods.
+All U.S. presidents, when sworn in, put one hand on the Bible and ask God to bless America.
+Nowadays, when religious people criticize behaviors, ideas, and policies that depart from gods, or when they speak out against abortion or homosexuality, which are forbidden by God, communists in the United States or the militant Left go on the offensive.
+They use “separation of church and state” to say that religion should have nothing to do with politics, and so seek to restrict the will of God and the admonishments and limitations on human behavior laid down by gods.

-The communist specter’s infiltration of society and restraints against and manipulation of religion, culture, education, the arts, and law is an exceedingly complex and systemic issue.
+The communist specter’s infiltration of society, and its restraints against and manipulation of religion, culture, education, the arts, and the law, is an exceedingly complex and systemic issue.
 We will discuss it in detail in future chapters.